wpa_supplicant 1: Basic Wireless Connections

 We can also enable the

-This process is depends the distribution or the OS.
+This process depends on the distribution or the OS.

 Here is how to do it on Void Linux: